Standard and Poor's, the Company and Its Ratings

 Standard & Poor's has come under criticism for that change.
 Critics doubt that S&P can adequately evaluate its paying customers.

 How the Ratings Scale Works.
 An S&P rating is a letter grade.
 The best is 'AAA'.
-That means it is highly likely that the borrower will repay its debt.
+This rating means it is highly likely that the borrower will repay its debt.
 The worst is 'D,' which means the issuer has already defaulted.

 The table below shows the specifics for long-term bonds.
 Letter grades of BB+ or lower are speculative.
-That means the company has to pay a lot more in interest to offset the increased risk.
-Some buyers like these "junk bonds" because they pay high interest.
+The company has to pay more in interest to offset the increased risk.
+Some buyers like these "junk bonds" because they pay offer that higher return.

 Ratings Scale for Long-Term Bonds